Git-Mic/project1/README.md

 Anthony worked on the styling and css
 Michael worked on ticketmaster Javascript
-Jahaira worked on Foursquare Api
+Jahaira worked on google Places Api
 Michael worked on HTML

 The idea behind this app is that whenever you go out to a venue, concert ,etc it is usually pretty expensive to dine there.In order to help the user decide what they want to eat we provide a service that when you pick a location you are given retaurants within driving distance of your venue.